Detect catfishing and fake profiles with catfish reverse image search

 Use a screenshot or gallery image.
 Surfface begins scanning instantly.

-If the image is stolen, reused, or stock
+Whether the image is stolen, reused, stock, or misleading

 Trust is no longer a gamble